-Military discipline and effectiveness are built on the foundation of obedience to orders.
-Recruits are taught to obey, immediately and without question, orders from their superiors, right from day one of boot camp.
+Military discipline and effectiveness are built on a foundation of obedience to orders.
+Recruits are taught to obey orders from their superiors immediately and without question, right from day one of boot camp.

-Military members who fail to obey the lawful orders of their superiors risk serious consequences.
-Article 90 of the Uniform Code of Military Justice (UCMJ) makes it a crime for a military member to WILLFULLY disobey a superior commissioned officer.
-Article 91 makes it a crime to WILLFULLY disobey a superior Noncommissioned or Warrant Officer.
-Article 92 makes it a crime to disobey any lawful order (the disobedience does not have to be "willful" under this article).
+Military members failing to obey lawful orders issued by their superiors risk serious consequences.
+Article 90 of the Uniform Code of Military Justice (UCMJ) outlines the crime of willful disobedience by a military member a superior commissioned officer.
+Article 91 covers willful disobedience of a superior Noncommissioned or Warrant Officer.
+Article 92 conveys what constitutes the crime of disobedience of any lawful order (the disobedience does not have to be "willful" under this article).

 These articles require the obedience of LAWFUL orders.
-An order which is unlawful not only does not need to be obeyed but obeying such an order can result in criminal prosecution of the one who obeys it.
-Military courts have long held that military members are accountable for their actions even while following orders -- if the order was illegal.
+Not only should an unlawful order not be obeyed, obeying such an order can result in criminal prosecution.
+Military courts have long held that military members are accountable for their actions even while following orders.

 "I Was Only Following Orders. "

 The first recorded case of a United States Military officer using the "I was only following orders" defense dates back to 1799.
-During the War with France, Congress passed a law making it permissible to seize ships bound to any French Port.
-However, when President John Adams wrote the order to authorize the U.S. Navy to do so, he wrote that Navy ships were authorized to seize any vessel bound for a French port, or traveling from a French port.
+During the War with France, Congress passed a law making it permissible to seize ships bound for any French Port.
+However, when President John Adams wrote the authorization order, he wrote that U.S. Navy ships were authorized to seize any vessel bound for a French port, or traveling from a French port.
 Pursuant to the President's instructions, a U.S. Navy captain seized a Danish Ship (the Flying Fish), which was en route from a French Port.

 In 2004, the military began court-martials of several military members deployed to Iraq for mistreating prisoners and detainees.
 Several members claimed that they were only following the orders of military intelligence officials.
-Unfortunately (for them), that defense won't fly.
-The mistreatment of prisoners is a crime under both international law and the Uniform Code of Military Justice (see Article 93 — Cruelty and Maltreatment).
+Unfortunately (for them), that defense doesn't fly.
+The maltreatment of prisoners is a crime under both international law and the Uniform Code of Military Justice (see Article 93 — Cruelty and Maltreatment).

 It's Too Dangerous

 What about an order to participate in a dangerous mission?
-Can the military legally order one to go on a "suicide mission?"
+Can the military legally issue a "suicide mission" order?
 You bet they can.

-In October 2004, the Army announced that they were investigating up to 19 members of a platoon from the 343rd Quartermaster Company based in Rock Hill, South Carolina, for refusing to transport supplies in a dangerous area of Iraq.
+In October 2004, the Army announced an investigation of up to 19 members of a platoon from the 343rd Quartermaster Company based in Rock Hill, South Carolina, for refusing to transport supplies in a dangerous area of Iraq.

 According to family members, some of the troops thought the mission was "too dangerous" because their vehicles were unarmored (or had little armor), and the route they were scheduled to take is one of the most dangerous in Iraq.